Mariscal6/Frogger/README.md

 # Frogger
 The objective of the game is to guide a frog to the "frog home" at the top of the screen.
 You have three lifes to achive the objetive.
+## OPCIONALES

+------>Animación de la rana

+------>Animación de la tortuga

+------> Vidas

+------> Tiempo

-Están hechas todas las comentadas en el desarrollo de la práctica:
+Además de todas las comentadas en el desarrollo de la práctica:

 ------>3.1 Escenario de fondo